jsong060/AndroidStudioArcade/README.md

 ## Build

-you can download the full release APK from the following URL:
-I did all of my test on a Pixel 3A AVD from Android Studio, there might be issues if the device you are using has a different screen size or resolution.
+you can download the full release APK from the following path: asg5/assignment5/app/release/app-release.apk I did all of my test on a Pixel 3A AVD from Android Studio, there might be issues if the device you are using has a different screen size or resolution.

 ## Architecture